vectordotdev/vector/docs/usage/configuration/sinks/splunk_hec.md

 Vector will perform a simple health check against the underlying service before initializing this sink.
 This ensures that the service is reachable.
 You can require this check with the `--require-healthy` flag upon [starting][starting] Vector.

-### Setup

-In order to supply values for both the `host` and `token` options you must first setup a Splunk HTTP Event Collector.
-Please refer to the [Splunk setup docs][splunk_hec_setup] for a guide on how to do this.
-Once you've setup your Spunk HTTP Collectory you'll be provided a `host` and `token` that you should supply to the `host` and `token` options.

-### Batching

-By default, the `splunk_hec` sink flushes every 1 seconds to ensure data is available quickly.
-This can be changed by adjusting the `batch_timeout` and `batch_size` options.

 ### Rate Limiting

 Vector offers a few levers to control the rate and volume of requests.
 Start with the `rate_limit_duration` and `rate_limit_num` options to ensure Vector does not exceed the specified number of requests in the specified window.
 You can further control the pace at which this window is saturated with the `request_in_flight_limit` option, which will guarantee no more than the specified number of requests are in-flight at any given time.

 Please note, Vector's defaults are carefully chosen and it should be rare that you need to adjust these.

 ### Retry Policy

 Vector will retry failed requests (status == `429`, >= `500`, and != `501`).
 Other responses will not be retried.
 You can control the number of retry attempts and backoff rate with the `retry_attempts` and `retry_backoff_secs` options.

+### Setup

+In order to supply values for both the `host` and `token` options you must first setup a Splunk HTTP Event Collector.
+Please refer to the [Splunk setup docs][splunk_hec_setup] for a guide on how to do this.
+Once you've setup your Spunk HTTP Collectory you'll be provided a `host` and `token` that you should supply to the `host` and `token` options.

 ### Timeouts